Kruger Millions: History

 The legend begins on the 29 May 1900, as the British prepared to take Pretoria, Paul Kruger and the Zuid Afrikaansche Republiek (Z.A.R.) government fled the capital to Middelburg and had given orders to empty the Mint and National Bank to the Attorney General Jan Smuts.

 On the 4 June 1900, with the British forces now at Six Mile Spruit, Jan Smuts arrived at the Mint just before 9am and after meeting with Jules Perrin, Head of the Mint and Thomas Hugo, National Bank Manager, ordered all the gold to be collected, weighed, recorded and made ready for despatch to the Pretoria Train Station.

 There are also many anecdotal stories passed down the generations that talk to seeing wooden boxes on wagons being transported the 500m from the Mint in Church Square to the Pretoria Train Station around noon and the train leaving that afternoon on the Delagoa Bay Railway, the only railway still in control of the Z.A.R. at this stage of the war.

 The boxes loaded with gold were deposited into the train's baggage compartment.
 Whilst Ernest Meyer, Master of the Mint and an armed guard of between four and eight men travelled in the passenger compartment.
 The train arrived at Middelburg at 2am the following day.
 Meyer stayed to assist with the management of the gold that included the payment of debt to several claimants until 17 July 1900.
 Following this, Commandant General Meindert Noome, Chief Clerk to the Auditor General, took over from Meyer.

-Noome left a diary in which he had noted clearly and carefully in detail that on 31 August 1900 that gold was handed over to a German firm, Wilken and Ackerman, in Lourenço Marques (Maputo).
+Noome left a diary in which he had noted clearly and carefully in detail that on 31 August 1900 that gold was handed over to a German firm, Wilcken and Ackerman, in Lourenço Marques (Maputo).
 There were 62 cases of gold and this firm credited the account of the government of the Z.A.R. for the full value.
 They supplied the Boer forces with a large amount of provisions and necessities amongst which was a total of 44,000 bags of flour.